Changing the Subject by Stephen-Paul Martin

 —Vernon Frazer

-[Stephen-Paul Martin's] fiction is fresh, breaks new ground, and concedes nothing to conventional literary formulas.
+Stephen-Paul Martin’s] fiction is fresh, breaks new ground, and concedes nothing to conventional literary formulas.

 —Ronald Sukenick

 Martin spins his arresting tales, tales full of surprises and yet reassuringly “normal.”
-The Possibility of Music is a joy to read.

 —Marjorie Perloff